 To generate the necessary capital, the University planned a fund drive to raise an endowment.
 A handsome beginning was made when, by mid-December 1953, $15 million was assured by grants of $5 million each from the A. W. Mellon Educational and Charitable Trust, the Richard King Mellon Foundation, and the Sarah Mellon Scaife Foundation.

-The new building, Scaife Hall, was completed in 1956 and vigorous recruitment of additional full-time faculty began.
+The new building, Alan Magee Scaife Hall was completed in 1956 and vigorous recruitment of additional full-time faculty began.
 With increased facilities and faculty, Pitt Med began to be recognized as a major center for research.
 In turn, the school's faculty attracted appreciable support for research and training from the National Institutes of Health and other federal agencies.
 Moreover, the school became assured of financial support for medical education when, in 1967, Pitt became state related as part of Pennsylvania's State System of Higher Education.

 Today, Pitt Med continues to build upon the strong foundation of past leaders and dedicated physicians.
 Clinical and basic research have grown remarkably and continue to attract support from federal institutions, private foundations and corporations.
-The s's faculty is currently ranked among the top 20 nationwide in federal grant and contract support.
+The school's faculty is currently ranked among the top 20 nationwide in federal grant and contract support.
 Innovative ventures such as a new, expanded MD/PhD program, an integrated curriculum, a physician-investigator fellowship training program, an organ transplant program, the Pittsburgh Cancer Institute, and Pittsburgh NMR Institute, promise to keep the school at the forefront of progress in education, research and patient care.